Find out moreRead More

 - define roles and associated competencies and identify the ideal composition and design of the workforce that will lead to the provision of high quality services and a 'learning organisation' in which staff can have a clear and structured career pathway appropriate to the needs of both the workforce and the patients that it serves.

-The programme’s outputs will help teams to transform their workforce and enable a high quality, pro-learning culture within integrated urgent care services.
-It aims to help improve quality and effectiveness, increase staff retention and satisfaction, and drive innovation and development.
+The outputs will help teams to transform their workforce and enable a high quality, pro-learning culture within integrated urgent care services, and improve quality and effectiveness, increase staff retention and satisfaction, and drive innovation and development.

 Read about the programme's work below:

 To identify and evidence new ways of working and best practice within this work, 19 pilots were funded through the programme’s Workforce Investment Fund.
 Swansea University worked with the project sites and produced a report evaluating the outcomes.

 We supported 14 NHS 111 providers to recruit a dedicated apprenticeship lead and to develop and launch their own ‘Grow Your Own’ apprenticeship scheme as a long-term learning and development opportunity open to all staff using the new career framework as a workforce tool.
 The local schemes established Health Ambassadors, whose role include making contact with schools, colleges and careers fairs to promote NHS 111 as a Career of Choice.
 The schemes will also research wider participation strategies to give young and/or unemployed people, and diverse groups, an equal chance to see what working in NHS 111 is like.